 Training variation is an advantage for anyone, and something I do not see a lot of in the gym.
-Most people do tend to get stuck in a rut when it comes to their training regime, implementing the same thing day in day out.

 Varying your intensity as well as your workout duration is a great strategy.
 When our bodies begin to plateau, throwing in a few sessions per week of either, can help make that necessary shift.

 Intense training is a terrific way to see fast, visible results with strength and body composition.

 This training also helps you to get leaner while increasing your muscle mass at the same time.

 The bad news about this kind of training is that taking it too far is also quite easy!

 This leads to overtraining, and injury.